zengzzzzz/golang-trending-archive/README.md

 * 【2023-12-01】[x64dbg / x64dbg](https://github.com/x64dbg/x64dbg) - An open-source user mode debugger for Windows.
 Optimized for reverse engineering and malware analysis.
 ## Typescript

+* 【2023-12-05】[outline / outline](https://github.com/outline/outline) - The fastest knowledge base for growing teams.
+Beautiful, realtime collaborative, feature packed, and markdown compatible.
+* 【2023-12-05】[clash-verge-rev / clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev) - Clash.meta GUI: A sleek Tauri-based interface revolutionizing ease of use across Windows, macOS, and Linux, merging beauty with simplicity for an unparalleled user experience
+* 【2023-12-05】[openchatai / OpenCopilot](https://github.com/openchatai/OpenCopilot) - 🤖 🔥 AI Copilot for your own SaaS product.
+Shopify Sidekick alternative.
+* 【2023-12-05】[nukeop / nuclear](https://github.com/nukeop/nuclear) - Streaming music player that finds free music for you
+* 【2023-12-05】[microsoft / azuredatastudio](https://github.com/microsoft/azuredatastudio) - Azure Data Studio is a data management and development tool with connectivity to popular cloud and on-premises databases.
+Azure Data Studio supports Windows, macOS, and Linux, with immediate capability to connect to Azure SQL and SQL Server.
+Browse the extension library for more database support options including MySQL, PostgreSQL, and MongoDB.
 * 【2023-12-04】[adrianhajdin / ecommerce](https://github.com/adrianhajdin/ecommerce) - Learn how to build an incredible e-commerce webshop with an admin dashboard and CMS using Next 14, Stripe, TypeScript, and Payload CMS.
 * 【2023-12-04】[mlc-ai / web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
 Everything runs inside the browser with no server support.
 * 【2023-12-04】[statelyai / xstate](https://github.com/statelyai/xstate) - State machines and statecharts for the modern web.